Allure Waikiki

 No analysis available

-Concrete construction is strongly supported.
-Historical MLS data shows 19/20 listings marking CONCRE, and at least one current remark explicitly says the building has a "white concrete structure."
-The evidence is consistent across many listings and appears well-established rather than a copy-paste anomaly.
+Concrete construction is strongly supported for Allure Waikiki.
+Historical MLS data shows 19 out of 20 listings coded as CONCRE, and current remarks directly reinforce this with language such as "the building has a white concrete structure."
+The evidence is consistent across many listings and appears to reflect the building itself rather than isolated agent copy-paste errors.

 Mixed signals on double-wall construction: 9 of 20 current MLS listings have DOUWAL checked and historical MLS entries previously suggested double-wall, but public remarks across listings do not mention 'double wall' or similar phrasing.
 Because some MLS records include it, the building is reported to offer double-wall construction in some listings, but the lack of explicit remarks results in only moderate confidence.